 ABOUT THE FESTIVAL:

-The 8th Annual Telluride Horror Show takes place October 13, 14, 15, 2017 in Telluride, Colorado.
-For three packed days, genre fans and filmmakers are invited to experience the best and latest films in three Telluride venues: Nugget Theatre, historic Sheridan Opera House, and the "Gargoyle Room" (Wilkinson Public Library).
+The 9th Annual Telluride Horror Show takes place October 12, 13, 14, 2018 in Telluride, Colorado.
+For three packed days, genre fans and filmmakers are invited to experience the best and latest films in three Telluride venues: Nugget Theatre, Palm Theatre, and the historic Sheridan Opera House.
 Special events and parties take place at various venues throughout the world-famous town of Telluride.

-We appreciate your interest in the Telluride Horror Show and we hope to share your film with the world!
+We appreciate your interest in the Telluride Horror Show and we hope to share your film with our audiences!

 "Telluride Horror Show is one of the most exciting fests operating today.
 The scenery is unmatched and the passion of the programmers is obvious with the killer lineup each year.
 I'm totally honored to have been some small part of it for two years.
 I think people will be kicking themselves when the fest becomes this unstoppable giant and they didn't get in on it early.
 I'm mostly excited because it's a festival that offers so many experiences - it can be a nonstop party or a totally laid back weekend of movies in the mountains - whatever kind of time a guest wants to have, you guys make happen.
 That's why I pledge allegiance to Telluride Horror Show."